1. Introduction

 No additional members are required.

-In this flow the Aggregator server MUST provision an identity for the Aggregator Instance that is registered at the Identity Provider (IdP).
+In this flow the Aggregator server MUST provision an new identity for the Aggregator Instance that is registered at an Identity Provider (IdP).

 -